 Juices in a jar

-Healthy eating’s on the menu here at this buzzing café serving up vegetarian food, cakes that taste like they’re good for you… and even live music.
+Healthy eating’s on the menu here at the buzzing Soulshine Cafe, in Bridport.
+They serve up vegetarian food, cakes that taste like they’re good for you… and even live music.
 See their Facebook page for details.

 New York coffeeshop